 Inspired by the Milan Futurists and the Art of Noises manifesto (Luigi Russolo, 1913), as well the poetics of the Dada movement, the collective remain arch-modernists; united in the hope of a positive future where technology, art and humanity will unite to overcome pessimism, despondency and futile utopianism in all its spurious forms.

-Since those heady days of the “late noughties” times have changed, both in art and on the global stage.
-Austerity is steadily unpicking the social democratic contract across Europe and so in 2012, we developed The Ballad of Skinny Lattes and Vintage Clothing, marking a shift towards a more overt artivism and the use of political satire in our work.
-Inspired by the challenges of neo-liberalism, we have responded by exploring ways to make the avant garde more accessible and challenging at the same time, utilising the form and language of vaudeville and pop culture – something of which the Milan Futurists would have surely approved.
+Since those heady days of the “early noughties.
+With the economics of austerity steadily unpicking the social democratic contract across Europe, in 2012 we developed The Ballad of Skinny Lattes and Vintage Clothing, marking a shift towards a more overt artivism underpinned by political satire.
+Inspired by the “opportunities” of neo-liberalism, we have responded by exploring ways to make the avant garde more accessible and challenging at the same time, utilising the form and language of vaudeville and vintage pop culture – something of which the Milan Futurists would have surely approved.

-Artistic Director and Founder, Giuseppe Marinetti “conceptual politician” and CEO of the fictional Skinny Vintage Investment Corporation curates and manages each project and delivers work in partnership with creative producers Fruit for the Apocalypse.
-Artworks are realised online as well as in a physical space, using dedicated project websites to archive each new work, as well as adding a significant measure of digital engagement to our practice.
+Artistic Director and Founder, Giuseppe Marinetti “conceptual politician & radical crooner” and CEO of the fictional Skinny Vintage Investment Corporation curates and manages each project and delivers work in partnership with creative producers Surrealist Taxi AKA O’Neill Ross AKA Fruit for the Apocalypse.
+Artworks are realised online as well as in a physical space, often using dedicated project websites to archive each new work, as well as adding a significant measure of digital engagement to our practice.